RusakovLab/MonteCarloSynapse/README.md

 ## 📝 License

-This software is provided under the **University College London academic use license**.
-For commercial or non-academic use, please contact the corresponding author.
+This MATLAB 2022b was used under the **University College London academic use license**.

 ## 📚 Citation